OWASP/owasp-mastg/Document/Testcases/0x00a_OMTG-DATAST_Android.md

 ### Black-box Testing

-Similar to the White-box pentesting, you should decompile the application (if possibile) and detect a list of IPC mechanisms implemented.
+Similar to the White-box pentesting, you should decompile the application (if possibile) and create a list of IPC mechanisms implemented by going through the AndroidManifest.xml.
 Once you have the list, prove each IPC via ADB or custom applications to see if they leak any sensitive information.

 * Vulnerable ContentProvider

 In the case of the previous content provider, we can probe the content provider via ADB, but we need to know the correct URI.
-Once the APK has been decompiled, use the commands `strings` and `grep` to identify the correct URI to use
+Once the APK has been decompiled, use the commands `strings` and `grep` to identify the correct URI to use:

 ```bash
 $ strings classes.dex | grep "content://"